 Enjoy Place Stanislas, Villa Majorelle, Old Town, Church of Cordeliers, Ducal Palace, Museum of Fine Arts and Daum Collection, Museum of the School of Nancy, Place de la Carriere, Basilique Saint-Epvre, Pepiniere Park, Place d`Alliance, Nancy Aquarium Museum, and so much more!

-3 nights in Alsace Lorraine - Alsace Wine Region
+3 nights in Alsace Wine Region

-Visit The Musée Alsacien, Cathédrale Notre-Dame de Strasbourg, La Petite France, Maison Kammerzell, Quartier Krutenau, Historical Museum, Parc de l`Orangerie, European Parliament, and so much more!
+Visit the Musée Alsacien, Cathédrale Notre-Dame de Strasbourg, La Petite France, Maison Kammerzell, Quartier Krutenau, Historical Museum, Parc de l`Orangerie, European Parliament, and so much more!

 <b>France</b> remains one of the worlds most talked-about and written-about destinations.
 Whether the romance of Paris sweeps you off your feet or you fall gently for the relaxed life of Provence, France is a place for lovers, and will leave you spellbound.
 Paris is undoubtedly one of the world's great cities, with enough monuments, museums, restaurants, theatres and shows to last a lifetime.
 The northern provinces of Normandy and Brittany are steeped in history while the Loire Valley is world famous for its châteaux.
-And there is more to explore.

 The package rates displayed are your total price per person based on Double Occupancy and your Arrival Date and Number of Nights selected.